How Nurses Can Plan Career Changes in 2024

 With more and more nurses wanting to travel the country and still work in a profession they love, travel nursing has become increasingly popular.
 It offers guaranteed shifts at a higher pay while exploring a new city as often as one wants, generally 13-weeks at a time.
 Furthermore, nurses often have the ability to extend a contract if the new city is starting to feel more like home.

 Careers for Nurses Who Want More Autonomy

 Do you want more control of your work?
 Then perhaps you need a nursing role with more autonomy and responsibility.
+Roles in leadership are ideal for you; however, it does take an advanced degree and years climbing the management ladder.
 Check out these nursing leadership roles:

 Nursing Directors are key administrators in the healthcare system.
 They collaborate with other healthcare professionals while overseeing the day-to-day operations of a nursing department.
 With high pay and many opportunities for career advancement, it’s a highly sought-after position.
 Nursing Directors typically have years of bedside clinical nursing experience as well as leadership skills, and an advanced education -- either an MSN or DNP.

 Nurse Managers manage and oversee the nursing staff in a healthcare facility.
 They create schedules for employees, give annual performance reviews, and help create policies within the unit.
+Managers can oversee one specific unit or may oversee several units within a healthcare facility.
+This will depend on the organizational structure of the facility.
 Nurse Managers are usually required to hold at minimum a Bachelor's in Science in Nursing (BSN).
 Most major health care institutions will also require completion of an MSN degree or current enrollment in a master’s level program.

 Once you've decided which direction you want to go, you then have to figure out how to make it happen.